clux/facemaulers/planar/argentil-peak.md

 - 4 **Winged Lions**.
 Infantry.
 Double DMG / Half HP.
 - 2x **Minotaur Living Crystal Statue** Brute (half movement, 100HP, double dmg), guards mages.
 Sentinel.

+> These mages have a degree in ass-kicking.
+This is not a joke.
+Ysgard U is not well respected in the world of academia.
+> When we are all inevitably hunted down in a maze like filthy animals, it will be these creatures who pick the corpses clean.

 Drops:
 - Mental Prison
 - Potion of Supreme Healing